 If you’re a transgender individual, or if you’re dating a trans person, you may be wondering how you should celebrate Transgender Day of Visibility (TDOV).
 Don’t worry, we’ve got you covered.
-Today, we’ll give you 5 ways your can celebrate Transgender Day of Visibility, but first we’ll talk about the history of TDOV so you can better understand the importance of this day and how you should celebrate it.
+Today, we’ll give you 5 ways you can celebrate Transgender Day of Visibility, but first, we’ll talk about the history of TDOV so you can better understand the importance of this day and how you should celebrate it.

 History of Transgender Day of Visibility